 Figure 107—Acquisition Compact frame format

 The Address field shall be set as specified in 10.38.10.2.2 for Public Address.
+In case acquisition packet is transmitted both in UWB and NB channel, the address should be the same.

 Comment Indices in 15-24-0010-01-04ab-consolidated-comments-draft-c: